 And that brings us back to Hallowtide.
 By celebrating this ancient feast, we join our voices with the early Christians to say, “Long live the glories of Christendom!,” and “God bless Western Civilization!”
 Tear it down and we will pick up the stones to rebuild, again and again.
 As Fr.
 Patrick said to Kyle King at 1:03:39, “Could we conquer the empire again?
 The answer is a resounding yes.
 We must.
 We don’t have a choice.”

-But even Christian Civilization is not an end in itself.
+But even this or that particular Christian civilization—whether the Christianized Roman Empire, Western Christendom, the Byzantine Empire, or Christendom in all its rich multiplicity of expressions—is not an end in itself.
 The feast of All Saints underscores that our goal is nothing less than the advancement of the kingdom of God on earth.
 Christendom is important, but only because it is situated in the much larger story of God’s inaugurated kingdom.
 And that is precisely why we can remain hopeful even in the face of apparent setback and defeat.
 As Peter Leithart reminded us in Touchstone,

 Our sights are too narrow.
 We get focused on the collapse of our immediate world and lose sight of the fundamental meaning of history.
 The big story of the world isn’t the story of America, or of Western civilization.
 Those are big stories, but not the biggest.
 The big story is about the kingdom and city of God, about Jesus, King of kings, and his body, the church.
 Whatever is happening at the moment in the United States or the world is part of the unfolding fulfillment of the promise to Abraham to bless all the families of the earth.